apache/apex-malhar/README.md

 The code depends on the Apex API, which is available in the Maven Central Repository.
 Individual modules such as library can be built independently by changing directory to the module and running maven there.

-Multiple [demo applications](demos/) are provided to showcase the Apex platform and application development process.
+Multiple [example applications](examples/) are provided to showcase the Apex platform and application development process.

 License
 --------------------